History of the VIX

 In retrospect, the decision to sign a contract with Interxion proved to be a perfect choice, as the collaboration since 2001 has always been very smooth and successful.

 In parallel with working on implementing IPv6-based services for the Vienna University itself, and within ACOnet, the VIX started to offer support for exchanging IPv6-encoded packets between interested ISPs.
 In order to prevent interference with the IPv4-based production traffic, the IPv6-related connections were configured to use a dedicated VLAN.
 As IPv6 technology became more and more mature and operationally stable, the separate VLAN was retired.
 Since the beginning of 2005 ISPs are welcome to configure both IPv4 and IPv6 on their regular connections as a production service.

 During 2005 another upgrade of the switching performance became due.
-By early 2006 the new equipment became fully operational in both locations (without interrupting the switching service during the transition) and the switches are able for the first time to support connections of up to 10 gigabit/s (brand: Foundry Networks).
-In order to support the continuous increase in traffic, the interconnection between the two locations was upgraded to 2 x 10 gigabit/s.
+By early 2006 the new equipment became fully operational in both locations (without interrupting the switching service during the transition) and the switches are able for the first time to support connections of up to 10 Gbit/s (brand: Foundry Networks).
+In order to support the continuous increase in traffic, the interconnection between the two locations was upgraded to 2 x 10 Gbit/s.

 As of 2006, the level of traffic across the exchange point was in the range of 1 Gigabyte per second, adding up to approximately 100 Terabyte per day.
 On a more general aspect, the amount of traffic exchanged roughly increased by a factor of 2 per year.